 Take a Mexican Cooking Class

 Buen Provecho cooking and culture classes in the village of San Bartolo, which is an hour and a half drive from La Paz or two hours by bus.
 Classes last 5 hours and are available from December to mid-March, for US$85 per class.
-Once a month, El Nopal Spanish Academy offers a class in downtown La Paz for US$20 per class.
+Once a month, El Nopal Spanish Academy offers a lesson in downtown La Paz for US$20 per class.

 Go Horseback Riding through Cacti

 Rancho El Cajon is a 30-min drive north of La Paz as you drive by fields of cacti.
-An authentic Mexican ranch, the ranchers will only gather the horses for riding upon demand, letting them roaming free most of the time on the property.
+An authentic Mexican ranch, the ranchers will only gather the horses for riding upon demand, letting them roam free most of the time on the property.
 The horses are full of characters but friendly and for all levels of riding experience.
 The rides go through miles of cacti and go by the ocean, giving the opportunity to visit small fishing villages and to gallop on the beach.

 Start or improve your Spanish comprehension with classes at Se Habla…La Paz and get you up and running in español as fast as possible while enjoying your vacation.
-It might not be the first things to Do in La Paz Mexico you have in mind, but that will definitely be fun and make you interact with the locals – and that will be fun for sure!
+It might not be the first things to Do in La Paz Mexico you have in mind, but that will be fun and make you interact with the locals – and that will be fun for sure!

 Taste Top Seafood

-You can easily walk and explore La Paz by yourself but we would recommend booking a tour for diving, snorkeling with the whale sharks or taking a boat trip to Espiritu Santo Island.
+You can easily walk and explore La Paz by yourself, but we would recommend booking a tour for diving, snorkeling with the whale sharks or taking a boat trip to Espiritu Santo Island.